High School Attendance/Truancy Policy

 Students who are absent from school (in-person or remote) will be allowed to make up work for equivalent academic credit.
 The time allowed to makeup work will generally be one school day for every school day missed, starting with the first day the student returns to school (in-person or remote).
 In extenuating circumstances a student may ask his/her teacher, school counselor, or the principal for additional time to make up work.
 It is the responsibility of the student (and his/her parent/guardian), not the teachers, to get the assignments, complete them, and turn them in, and to arrange a time with the teacher to make up any missed quizzes or tests.
 Incomplete work or failure to do the work may result in a lowering of grades.

-The makeup rule applicable for students who are receiving home or hospital instruction is set forth in the Student Services section of the Handbook under the heading Home and Hospital Instruction.
+The makeup rule applicable for students who are receiving home or hospital instruction is set forth in the Student Services section of this Handbook under the heading Home and Hospital Instruction.